 So far, Monster Energy and Yamaha’s partnership has delivered the MotoGP triple crown in 2015, the team title in 2016, and the MotoGP World Championship in 2021.
 That 2021 title was won by French rider, Fabio Quartararo, who is one of many current riders sponsored by Monster Energy.
 He is joined by fellow team Yamaha rider Franco Morbidelli, Alex Rins, and the 2017 World Champion Joan Mir, among others.

 The partnership doesn’t end with MotoGP either, as the deal even includes Monster Energy being an official partner to Yamaha teams participating in the Motocross World Championship and Dakar Rally.
-This underlines the deep connection the brand has made with motorsport.
+This underlines the deep connection the brand has made with motorsport, a long journey that began with that first partnership 10 years ago.

 It’s clear to see how Monster Energy have established themselves in MotoGP, and the success of their partnership with Team Yamaha and Valentino Rossi highlights a view we hold at RTR- it’s important to create partnerships from your sponsorship deals.